ourworldventures/ourworld_books_OLD/content/ow_techsolutions/solution_sovereign_internet.md

     * Government information.
     * Government archives.
     * … to be further defined …
-* The backbone needs to be scalable
+* The storage system needs to be scalable
-* The backbone needs to be flexible, which means usable for all required digital services
+* The storage system needs to be flexible, which means usable for all required digital services
-* The backbone needs to be truly decentralized
+* The storage system needs to be truly decentralized
-* The backbone needs to be truly sovereign
+* The storage system needs to be truly sovereign
     * Delivered by local team operating in country (living & working)
     * Guided by a non corruptible entity (not for profit might be a good idea) as a supervising entity.
     * All source code is open (open source)
     * Enough technically skilled people in the country to work & understand this code.
     * The code is unlimited usable and there are no hidden costs (licenses, …)
     * All improvements can be done from out of country

+**We already have all the technology to create this tool, the [Sovereign Digital Backbone](../ourbackbone/ourbackbone_intro.md)

 ![image alt text](img/gdp_pos2.png)